gsoules/AvantRelationships/README.md

 * [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup/) - lightbox for jQuery
 * [AvantCommon](https://github.com/gsoules/AvantCommon) plugin (see Installation section below)

+AvantRelationships requires that each item have a unique identifier.
+It uses the identifiers to establish the relationship between two items.
+It assumes that you are using the Dublin Core Identifier element for this purpose.
+If you are using another element, you must specify it on the AvantCommon configuration page.
+It also assumes use of the Dublin Core Title element, but you can specify another element on the AvantCommon configuration page.

 ## Installation

 The AvantRelationships plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed.
 AvantCommon contains common logic used by AvantRelationships and [AvantSearch](https://github.com/gsoules/AvantSearch).

 To install the AvantRelationships plugin, follow these steps: